Sabah (singer): Legacy

 The TV drama Al Shahrourah, based on Sabah's life, aired during Ramadan in 2011, with actress and singer Carole Samaha portraying her.
 Sabah generally responded positively to the series, though she noted some inaccuracies, such as the portrayal of her father in traditional Lebanese attire.
-Months before her passing, Lebanese journalist Rima Njeim hosted a live TV episode on MTV Lebanon honoring Sabah.
+Months before her death, Lebanese journalist Rima Njeim hosted a live TV episode on MTV Lebanon honoring Sabah.

 Her music is included in music classes in Lebanon.
 In 2015, graffiti artists Halwani and the brothers Omar and Mohammad Kabbani created monumental murals on buildings in Beirut to commemorate Sabah.
 These artworks celebrated her for challenging gender-based and other social taboos, and for offering an alternative to the dominant images of political leaders and their slogans in Lebanese culture.

 On 10 November 2017, Google honored what would have been her 90th birthday with a Google Doodle.
 In Marvel's Moon Knight TV series, her song "Saat Saat" from the 1980 Egyptian movie A Night When The Moon Cried is featured at the end of Episode 5.

 On 6 September 2023, the Alexandria Film Festival announced the results of a poll it conducted to compile a list of the top 100 Egyptian musical films.
 Approximately 32 film critics and cinematographers participated in this poll.
 Sabah appeared in six of the selected films, including "Love Street" (1959), "The Unmarried Mother" (1950), "Bolbol Afandi" (1946), "Soft Hands" (1964), "Leila Baka Feha Al Qamar" (1980), and "He Stole My Wife" (1954).